Academic Dismissal and Appeals

 - Submit any additional faculty/advisor support for the appeal as warranted and/or necessary to the Registrar's Office (see Appeal Form).

-Appeals based on a medical condition must be accompanied by the Release of Protected Health Information form [pdf], completed by a licensed health care provider, addressing the nature of the medical condition and the time span of treatment.
+Appeals based on a medical condition must be accompanied by the Release of Protected Health Information for Academic Appeal [pdf], completed by a licensed health care provider, addressing the nature of the medical condition and the time span of treatment.

 After an Academic Appeal is Submitted